Message from the Chairman

 - Proposes the rate of meeting allowances, compensation to directors and members of subcommittees to the general shareholders’ meeting.

-- Examines and approves the company's transactions involving legally-binding contractual obligations, debts obligations, and guarantees.
+- Examines and approves the significant company’s transactions involving legally-binding contractual obligations, debts obligations, and guarantees.

 - Approves the appointment and sets the scope of work and compensation for the company’s sub-committees.